twolfson/twolfson.com-scripts/README.md

 [data/home/ubuntu/.ssh/authorized_keys]: data/home/ubuntu/.ssh/authorized_keys

 ### Managing secrets
 Secrets are maintained on each server by hand.
-To add/edit/remove a secret, modify the relevant file in `/etc/profile.d`
+To add/edit/remove a secret, modify the relevant section in `/etc/supervisor.conf`

 ### Updating a server configuration
 We reuse our provisioning script for managing server state.
 As a result, we can reuse it for updates: